Dheatly23/Custom-Patches-For-Youtube/README.md

 You can hide, filter out, or censor out it's content.
 Marie Kondo your Youtube experience, the way it's meant to be.

+### Restore Old Youtube End Screen Grid

+Youtube hides the old grid view with V key.
+This userstyle restores it so you don't have to press v everytime.

 ### Miscellaneous Patches for Youtube

 Source: `misc.user.css`